slowboilcollective/hotwaters/README.md

-# Hotwaters
+# Hot Waters

-Hotwaters is a synchronised video installation that was exhibited in the [Slowboil Exhibition](https://www.slowboil.online/about) at [Artspace Aotearoa](https://artspace-aotearoa.nz/) in 2021.
+_Hot Waters_ is a synchronised video installation that was exhibited in the [Slowboil Exhibition](https://www.slowboil.online/about) at [Artspace Aotearoa](https://artspace-aotearoa.nz/) in 2021.
 It consists of two 50 minute films, synchronised across two screens using [frame](https://github.com/forensic-architecture/frame), an open source scheduling software for video playback in exhibitions.

 ![Hotwaters screenshot](./IN/hotwaters_screenshot.jpg)